 - Thiazide-type diuretics: These can increase calcium absorption, potentially resulting in hypercalcemia, or high calcium levels in the blood.

 - Corticosteroids: Long-term usage can lower calcium levels in the body, increasing the risk of bone density loss.

 What to Look for in a Calcium Supplement

-If a supplement is recommended by your doctor or registered dietitian, look for one made by a brand that's third-party tested, follows the FDA's CGMPs (or Current Good Manufacturing Practices) and is committed to science and transparency.
+If a supplement is recommended by your doctor or registered dietitian, look for one made by a brand that's third-party tested, follows the FDA's CGMPs (Current Good Manufacturing Practices) and is committed to science and transparency.

 USP (U.S. Pharmacopeia) stamps are also good indicators of reliable supplement brands.

-The body typically absorbs about 500 milligrams or less of calcium at a time, so it’s best to space out consumption (of whole foods or supplements containing calcium) over the course of the day, per the National Osteoporosis Foundation.
+The body typically absorbs about 500 milligrams or less of calcium at a time, so it’s best to space out your intake (of whole foods or supplements containing calcium) over the course of the day, per the National Osteoporosis Foundation.

 Calcium carbonate and calcium citrate are two common forms of calcium supplements.

 "Calcium carbonate is cheaper and contains the most elemental calcium — 40 percent — meaning you'll get more calcium per pill," Rueven tells LIVESTRONG.com.